Little-Mage/ShogiGUI-piece-sets/README.md

 The PNG.zip is all mentioned above and more in picture format.

+The Rook and Bishop from some sets were editted by me but taken from the lichess github.

-# Note: All the pieces where made by CouchTomato, but I arranged them into the ShogiGUI format so enjoy. :)
+## Note: All the pieces where made by CouchTomato, but I arranged and editted them into the ShogiGUI format so enjoy. :)